 Roketfy offers a 14-day free trial that gives access to most functionality but not all.
 Volumes of searches and listing analysis are limited but it enables you to see what the tool is all about.

-There are two paid plans Premium and Professional.
-If paying monthly, the Premium plan costs $24 per month and the Professional plan costs $48 per month.
+Paying monthly is expensive as the Keyword Research plan is $5 per month, Premium plan costs $24 per month and the Professional plan costs $48 per month.

-In fact, you could get EtsyHunt and eRank for less per month than signing up to Roketfy.
-That for me is a no-brainer.
+But you could get EtsyHunt and eRank for less per month than signing up to Roketfy on a monthly plan.

-Having tested out Roketfy I feel it comes up short at pretty much every turn.
-They are relying on the buzz of AI to generate sales for Roketfy but their AI Listing Optimizer and Product Description AI writer fell short by some way.
+They are relying on the buzz of AI to generate sales for Roketfy Etsy but their AI Listing Optimizer and Product Description AI writer fell short by some way.

-Alura.io has some clever AI-based functionality and the 3 ChatGPT powered browser extensions created by EtsyHunt all of which are free to use, meaning there is very little reason to sign up to Roketfy.
+Alura.io has some clever AI-based functionality and the 3 free ChatGPT powered browser extensions created by EtsyHunt mean there is very little reason to sign up to Roketfy.

 Here are some frequently asked questions about Roketfy